Non-Use Agreements, or 'water banking,' protects any UNUSED portion of water rights from relinquishment.

 The Partnership Water Bank's non-use agreements protect water rights from relinquishment during times when they are not being put to beneficial use, freeing water rights holders to use their water rationally.
 Water Banking agreements are also straightforward, flexible, and convenient.
 Applying for the bank, adjusting amounts, and removing water are easy, and under the control of the participant.

-Click here for the 2018 Annual Report Form for current water bankers
+Click here for an Annual Report Form for current water bankers

 Please contact Partnership Staff with more information and guidance on banking water with our flexible Non-Use Agreements.